Basel watchdog shifts emphasis to fine-tuning bank rules

 Much of the effectiveness of global regulation is more down to the people operating in the sector, as opposed to the rules prescribed, Coen said, adding the Basel Committee would publish a paper later this year on corporate governance.

-The culture of banking has been often criticised by lawmakers, most recently over allegations that HSBC's (HSBA.L) private bank in Switzerland helped customers dodge tax.
+The culture of banking has been often criticized by lawmakers, most recently over allegations that HSBC's private bank in Switzerland helped customers dodge tax.

 "What we're trying to do is not only to raise the bar but to talk about the specific responsibilities of the board and their relationship with senior management," Coen said, adding the paper would also focus on the role of banks' risk officers and supervisors in the industry.